LLNL/lbann/docs/BuildingLBANN.md

     files and remove the externals and compilers from the spack.yaml file.
 See [here](spack_environment.md) for details.

+  + Note that the initial build of all of the standard packages in spack will take a while.

   + Note that the spack module files set the LIBRARY_PATH environment variable.
 This behavior allows autotools based builds to pickup the correct libraries, but interferes with the way that CMake sets up